-Our aim is to
+Our aim is to:

-- have in place processes about online safety that protect our children and staff, including how we identify, intervene in and escalate any online concerns where appropriate - make sure technology is used responsibly and safely through education - set clear expectations for the use of mobile phones and smart technology
+- Have in place online safety processes that protect our children and staff including how we identify, intervene in and escalate online concerns, where appropriate. - Make sure technology is used responsibly and safely through education. - Set clear expectations for the use of mobile phones and smart technology.

-We fulfil our aims by
+We fulfil our aims by:

-- educating children to learn how to keep themselves safe when online (using the government's Teaching online safety in schools guidance), what to do if they are harmed or spot a risk and what the consequences are if they break the school rules about online safety - engaging with parents and carers about what online safety looks like - · making sure our whole school approach is reflected in all relevant policies - regularly training staff on online safeguarding risks and how to be online safely - making sure children, staff, parents/carers, governors and volunteers sign an understandable acceptable use agreement, which covers how they should use the school's IT systems and their mobile and smart technology making parents, carers, pupils and staff aware that staff can search an electronic device they have confiscated, as explained in Searching, Screening and Confiscation -GOV.UK
+- Ensuring appropriate filtering and monitoring systems are in place on the school's network and devices. - Educating children to learn how to keep themselves safe when online (using the government's Teaching online safety in schools guidance), what to do if they are harmed or spot a risk and what the consequences are if they break the school rules about online safety.

+- Engaging with parents and carers about what online safety looks like. - Making sure our whole school approach is reflected in all relevant policies. - Regularly training staff on online safeguarding risks and how to be online safely. - Making sure children, staff, parents/carers, governors and volunteers sign an understandable acceptable use agreement that covers how they should use the school's IT systems and their mobile and smart technology. - Making parents, carers, children and staff aware that staff can search an electronic device they have confiscated.
+See Searching, Screening and Confiscation.